Last Updated on September 6, 2023 by Tim Wells

 This new Chromecast is slightly smaller and much softer looking than its predecessors.

 It’s available in two colors, ‘Chalk’ and ‘Charcoal.’
-Although most people would simply call them white and black.
+Although most people would call them white and black.

 Under the hood, there are few noticeable improvements, however.